carpentries/instructor-training/episodes/24-practices.md

 > Work on this on your own.
 There is no "right answer" -- this is about you building
 > up a mental model, moving from "novice" to "competent practitioner".
 >
-> Once you've organized your thoughts, move to the next exercise.
+> Once you have organized your thoughts, move to the next exercise.
 {: .challenge}

 > ## Parting Thoughts